winksaville/csgrs/readme.md

 ---

 ## Roadmap / Todo
-- pass through 2D shapes to Polygon level functions?
 - fix up error handling with result types
-- convert more for loops to iterators
+- convert more for loops to iterators - csg::transform
+- convert polygon level 2D functions to Point2 and Vector2
 - polygons_by_metadata public function of a CSG
   - draft implementation done, pending API discussion
 - extend flatten to work with arbitrary planes